scalalandio/chimney/docs/docs/cookbook.md

     This also allows to replace a bunch of anonymous instances calling one another with a single instance - limitting the number of allocations and improving performance.

-However, with `import io.scalaland.chimney.auto._` the same semantics as in other libraries is used: `implicit def` returns `Transformer`, so if derivation with defaults is possible it will always be triggered.
+Prior to 2.0.0, `import io.scalaland.chimney.auto._` used the same semantics as automatic derivation in other
+libraries: an `implicit def` returned a `Transformer`, so derivation with defaults was triggered whenever possible.

 !!! important